ZupIT/charlescd-local-cluster/README.md

 # Installing via Terraform

-Istall CharlesCD via Terraform in your local environment.
+Install CharlesCD via Terraform in your local environment.

 ## **What is CharlesCD?**